Research Group

 The Hebrew University of Jerusalem

-Michael is a professor in the Department of Arabic Language and Literature at The Hebrew University of Jerusalem.
-His research interests are the social and political history of early Islam, with a particular emphasis on prospography, and on the biography of Muhammad.
+Gil is a professor in the Institute of Mathematics and the Center for the Study of Rationality at The Hebrew University of Jerusalem.
+His research interests are combinatorics and convexity.

 FELLOW